rfbergeron/bompiler/doc/IDEAS.md

 - Tags and enumeration constants declared as struct and union members are "hoisted" up into the enclosing scope

+## Enumeration constants and meaning of enum objects
+While most compilers will provide warnings when trying to assign an enum of a different type to another enum, they are not required to do so, since the standard says to evaluate enumeration constants and objects with enum type as if they were integers.
+Functions checking if a value is arithmetic, scalar, etc. should reflect this.

 ## Minor type checker refactor
 I think part of the reason I get so confused when going through the type checker code, particularly for expressions, is because functions like `types_compatible`